jjgagacy/hello-example-springboot-gradle/README.md

-## Hello Example Using Springboot And Gradle
+## Hello Example Using SpringBoot And Gradle

-spring boot hello example
+SpringBoot hello example

-## Run In the Intellij Idea
+## Run In the IntelliJ Idea

 1. Add Run/Debug Configuration using gradle